The Haileybury Rendall Program

-Haileybury Rendall School is committed to educating Indigenous students from remote Australian communities.
-For over 20 years, Kormilda College’s vision was to ensure that Indigenous students had access to a high-quality secondary education.
+Haileybury Rendall School is committed to educating Aboriginal students from remote Australian communities.
+For over 20 years, Kormilda College’s vision was to ensure that Aboriginal students had access to a high-quality secondary education.
 Haileybury Rendall School will continue this tradition.

 At the forefront of ‘Closing the Gap’ for remote Indigenous secondary students, Haileybury Rendall’s ambitious target is to ensure that all its graduates leave the School with the skills they require to become active citizens.